Wednesday, November 13, 2024

 Atrium and Wells

-View of the atrial cross, a pozo, and the main gate.
-Pozos were constructed for use during ceremonial processions around the atrium and are among various Spanish colonial religious structures that are unique to this period.
+View of the atrial cross, a posa, and the main gate.
+Posas were constructed for use during ceremonial processions around the atrium and are among various Spanish colonial religious structures that are unique to this period.
 Atriums were particularly important in the early days of evangelization, when they were used for mass conversions because there were far too many native people to fit inside the early churches.
 In fact, they were more accustomed to worshiping that way.
 In pre-hispanic times, the common people had gathered for religious ceremonies in the open and only those of the elite class were allowed inside temples.

-View down the walkway that connects the two pozos Statues of the Virgin or the saint to which a church is dedicated will often be paraded from place to place in an atrium.
-During the processions, stops are made at the pozos so that rituals can be conducted.
+View down the walkway that connects the two posas Statues of the Virgin or the saint to which a church is dedicated will often be paraded from place to place in an atrium.
+During the processions, stops are made at the posas so that rituals can be conducted.
 In the background, dark rain clouds gather over the mountains.
 Although a storm constantly threatened, eventually the day ended sunny.

 Facade